eli-rosee/Team5-Software-Engineering/README.md

   7. What happens in server.py?
      - The first thing you enter is the ip address you want
      - Then server listens for data sent by client
-     - After server recieves 2 players from client, it starts genating the generating traffic
+     - After server recieves 2 players from client, it starts generating traffic